.

 Solicitors regularly brief Sean Hardy to represent their clients at court, particularly when clients wish to defend charges.
 He also appears in appeals against conviction.
 Many solicitors rely on Sean Hardy's expertise to help them provide their clients with accurate, up-to-date and strategic advice.
 He ensures all clients are pleased with the service they get from him and from their solicitors.

-For criminal matters listed in the Magistrates Court, Sean Hardy can now act directly for clients without any need for a referral from a solicitor.
+For criminal matters listed in the Magistrates Court, Barristers can act directly for clients without any need for a referral from a solicitor.
 Clients can often save money by engaging experienced counsel directly, without having to engage a solicitor as well.
-He is skilled at obtaining the best outcome in difficult situations by ensuring the most appropriate facts are presented to the court.
+Sean Hardy is skilled at obtaining the best outcome in difficult situations by ensuring the most appropriate facts are presented to the court.
 Defendant's can avoid jail by securing suspended sentences or community work.

-Defendant's who wish to plead guilty in the Magistrates Court should expect to incur total legal costs from as little as $600.00 in respect of a simple summary charge (or cases of mandatory licence loss), from $800.00 in cases were a drivers licence is at risk of being suspended, from $1,000.00 were the defendant has been released on bail or is at risk of imprisonment, and from $1,200.00 in matters where the defendant is being held in custody.
+Defendant's who wish to plead guilty in the Magistrates Court should expect to incur total legal costs starting from $1,000.00 for the simplest matters and maybe double that for complicated cases.
 The cost of a case is a factor of the time and effort involved, and this is directly affected by: the number and nature of the charges, the type of witnesses that may be called to give evidence, the location of the court, the ease with which instructions can be obtained (whether the client speaks English and can attend a conference), the number of prior convictions of the defendant and other variables.

 Any person requiring a barrister to appear on their behalf in a criminal matter, whether it be to attend a police interview, to defend a charge or to plead guilty in order to avoid jail or licence loss should get legal advice and avoid a disappointing outcome in their case.